Link cobordisms and absolute gradings on link Floer homology: Kirby calculus for manifolds with boundary

-\begin{thm} Any two pairs of parametrized surgery data for $(M,M',\phi)$ can be connected by the following moves: \begin{enumerate} \item (Move $\cO_0$): isotopies of $f$ or $\bS_1$ which fix $\d M$; \item (Move $\cO_1$): handleslides of link components amongst each other; \item (Move $\cO_2$): blow ups or blow downs along a $\pm 1$ framed unknot in $\Int M$; \item (Move $\cO_3$): adding or removing two link components, one with zero framing, and one with arbitrary framing, inside of a solid torus, as shown in Figure \ref{fig::22}. \end{enumerate} \end{thm}
+\begin{thm} Any two parametrized surgery presentations of a triple $(M,M',\phi)$ can be connected by a sequence of the following moves: \begin{enumerate}[leftmargin=22mm, ref= $\cO_{\arabic*}$, label=\textrm{(Move $\cO_{\arabic*}$):}] \item Isotopies of $f$ or $\bS_1$ which fix $\d M$. \item Handleslides of link components amongst each other. \item Blow-ups or blow-downs along a $\pm 1$ framed unknot in $\Int (M)$. \item Addition or removal to $\bS_1$ of a two component link $K\cup \mu_K$ inside of a solid torus which is disjoint from $\bS_1$, where $K$ is a core of the solid torus, and $\mu_K$ is a meridian of $K$.
+Furthermore, $K$ can be given arbitrary framing, though $\mu_K$ must be given the Seifert framing.
+See Figure~\ref{fig::22}. \end{enumerate} \end{thm}

-We note that in \cite{RobertsRelativeKirbyCalculus}, the result is stated without referencing the diffeomorphism $f$, though for our purposes, it is important to keep track of the diffeomorphism $f$.
-We now consider the implications of the previous theorem when applied to link complements.
+We note that in \cite{RobertsRelativeKirbyCalculus}, the moves between framed links are presented without explicitly referencing diffeomorphism $f$, though for our purposes, it is important to keep track of the diffeomorphism $f$.